By Roy Burner - Minister of the Gospel

 For it had been better for one not to have known the way of righteousness, than, after having known it to turn away from the holy commandment delivered to them (2 Peter 2:20-21).
 It does not mean that repentance is unavailable; but if one is unaware of their dilemma, will they seek to renew their former commitment to the Lord?

 The Spirit of Pentecost brings conviction towards misdeeds or sinfulness; but if not sought after, one can set on a pew of the church and still be uncommitted to the Lord.
 Indulging in the world; and its allurements, is not a total commitment to the Lord of one's salvation.

-Many Pentecostal churches no longer live up to the truthiness of the Spirit of Pentecost.
-Just as many nations no longer live up to their once godly values.
+Many Pentecostal churches no longer live up to the Spirit of Pentecost; just as many nations no longer live up to their once godly values.
 The origin of Pentecostalism in the early church has, in many cases, given way to ordered, formal worship, without the Pentecostal power of God's Spirit being prevalent or even sought after.

 The enthusiastic congregational singing, spontaneous testimonies, prayer in unison, and Spirit-filled sermons, reported in the Azusa street revival, are being replaced by planned services with little or no spiritual value.

 One of the earlier ministers, who helped influence the Holiness movement, believed that the complacent, worldly, and formalistic church needed to be revived by an outpouring of God's Spirit as on the Day of Pentecost.